aclarkxyz/data_coordinchi/READMEph2.md

 In the first case, two of the hydrogens are represented as distinct entitites in the atomic composition part of the coordination layer (`2*H`), and referenced explicitly in the bonding patterns.
 In the second case, they are subsumed into their heavy atom neighbour (as `SnH2`), just like as is done for the other heavy atoms that have implicit hydrogens (in this case, `8*CH`).

 The algorithm also completely ignores isotopic information.
 This would be trivial to add as an additional atom property.
 The only thing to keep in mind is that it has the same atom ordering consequences as stereochemistry: if atom isotope is allowed to alter the graph walk order, then the encoded result may be significantly different to an otherwise isotopically labelled equivalent; but if the walk order is fixed, then the output order is essentially random.

+!!!
+TODO: snapshot of edgecases.ds and discussion; mention it can be plugged into the app and its failures observed

 ## Deployment Recommendations